 - Often called post-marketing studies.
 These studies are done once the treatment has received FDA approval and is being used in clinics.
-The goal with these trials is to further look at safety and effectiveness.
+The goal of these trials is to further look at safety and effectiveness.

-Can anyone take part in in a trial?
+Can anyone take part in a trial?

-The treatment groups are called control group and treatment (or experimental) group.
-The control group most often gets what is considered the standard treatment for that type of cancer.
-The treatment group gets the experimental treatment being studied.
-Oncology clinical trials rarely use a placebo [A pill that does not contain any drug.].
+- Oncology clinical trials don’t often use a placebo (a pill that does not contain any drug).
 If they do, it will be clearly described in the informed consent process and spelled out in the consent that is signed.
-The study team can explain the design of the trial you are interested in and how it will be carried out.

 Once the Trial Starts

 Once in a clinical trial, your study team will help guide you through any testing that needs to be done or anything you should tell them about, such as side effects, health issues, or other concerns and questions.
 You should know the name of the trial and keep a copy of your consent form nearby in case you need to call your provider’s office after-hours or go to an ER.
 If you have questions while on the trial, talk to your study team right away.
 If for any reason you do not want to take part in the trial any longer, it is your right to withdrawal from the study at any time.

 Clinical research studies are important in improving treatment for all cancers.
 The treatments that we use today are a result of patients taking part in trials in the past.
 We are always trying to find better treatments to treat or cure cancer.
 There are also studies to find less toxic treatments, which can cut down on side effects.
 Clinical research trials are very rewarding for both the patient and the provider.
 The patient may benefit from new treatment options and, at the same time, help future cancer patients in their fight against this disease.